Get A $200 Bonus Match

-The DraftKings Sportsbook launched in New Jersey on August 6, 2018 after a soft launch period — the first sportsbook to go live in NJ and the first legal sportsbook online in the U.S. outside Nevada.
-It’s available on apps for both Android and iOS devices (Apple) and also as a Web-based platform.
+DraftKings Sportsbook launched in New Jersey on August 6, 2018 after a soft launch period, becoming the first sportsbook to go live in NJ and the first legal online sportsbook in the U.S. outside Nevada.
+It’s available on apps for both Android and iOS devices (Apple) and also as a web-based platform.
 It’s legal and licensed, operating through its partnership with Resorts Casino in Atlantic City, where it also now operates a brick-and-mortar sportsbook.

-After spending a lot of time using the mobile app and web platform, Sports Handle submits that the product is very solid according to our criteria explained in greater detail below.
-Overall, we grade the sportsbook an B+.
-Meaning it’s solid as-is, with room for improvements and alterations, particularly in its pricing, as explained below.
-You can follow them on Twitter for news and promotions at @DKSportsbook.
+After spending a lot of time using the mobile app and web platform, Sports Handle submits that the product is good according to our criteria explained in greater detail below.
+Overall, we grade the sportsbook a B. Meaning it’s pretty decent but has some key deficiencies and areas for improvement, particularly in its pricing, as explained below.

 Bonus/welcome package for new customers

-The DraftKings Sportsbook offers a robust menu of sports betting options — for the most part, similar kinds of wagering as in other legal U.S. sports betting states and available with offshore operators, with some added creativity:
+The DraftKings Sportsbook offers a robust menu of sports betting options — for the most part, similar kinds of wagering as in other legal U.S. sports betting states, with some added creativity:

 - Moneyline wagers